-Distributed Generation Stakeholder feedback Actions we have taken In rural areas high uptakes may be more prevalent, whereas this would not be realistic for urban areas.
-We have improved our rurality assumptions used in the allocation of the different generation technologies and storage.
-All scenarios have been updated with this change.
+Distributed Generation Stakeholder feedback Actions we took In rural areas high uptakes may be more prevalent, whereas this would not be realistic for urban areas.
+We improved our rurality assumptions used in the allocation of the different generation technologies and storage.
+All scenarios were updated with this change.
 Storage is likely to develop in high energy industrial and commercial (I&C) and urban areas for peak shaving.
 No large-scale solar PV and wind generation is likely to be sited in Areas of Outstanding Natural Beauty (AONBs).
-We have improved our allocation methodology for generation to limit the size of the developments close to National Parks and AONBs.
-All scenarios have been updated with this change.
+We improved our allocation methodology for generation to limit the size of the developments close to National Parks and AONBs.
+All scenarios were updated with this change.
 The draft National Development Framework for Wales proposed designated areas for onshore wind and solar generation.
-Even though its first publication is expected early next year, we have refined our allocation methodology to account for these areas, when allocating solar PV and wind generation capacity.
-All scenarios have been updated with this change.
+We refined our allocation methodology to account for these areas, when allocating solar PV and wind generation capacity.
+All scenarios were updated with this change.
 We will review these assumptions as more information becomes available.
 Non-renewable generation is likely to reduce to achieve Net Zero, as it would require negative emissions.
-We have updated our forecasts to incorporate hydrogen fuelled generation and a reduction in non-renewable generation.
+We updated our forecasts to incorporate hydrogen fuelled generation and a reduction in non- renewable generation.
 Hydrogen could be used for electricity generation in the future.
 There will be more local solar PV and wind projects.
 The size of projects should be considered.
-Our scenarios have not been updated, as when allocating generation to all scenarios, our methodology already considered the size of the projects.
+Our scenarios were not updated, as when allocating generation to all scenarios, our methodology already considered the size of the projects.
 Smaller local developments are assigned to primary substations whereas larger sites are considered to be connecting to the higher voltage levels and are accounted for in the GSP generation capacities.